BJP's Balrampur Mahila Morcha chief booked for resorting to celebratory firing

-The Uttar Pradesh police has booked the BJP's Mahila Morcha president of Balrampur district for allegedly firing in air on Sunday night, when people across the country lit earthen lamps and candles on Prime Minister Narendra Modi's call to express the country's resolve to fight and win the anti-corona war, police said on Monday
+The Uttar Pradesh police has booked the BJP's Mahila Morcha president of Balrampur district for allegedly firing in air on Sunday night, when people across the country lit earthen lamps and candles on Prime Minister Narendra Modi's call to express solidarity with the fight against the COVID-19 outbreak, officials said on Monday.
+The move prompted UP BJP's Mahila Morcha unit to remove Manju Tiwari from her post with immediate effect.

-The police booked Manju Tiwari, the president of the BJP Mahila Morcha unit of the district, after her video, purportedly showing her showing her went viral on social media

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)